ktorio/ktor-documentation/topics/server-oidc-browser-login.md

 }
 ```

-Your login page links to `/oidc/google/login` and `/oidc/github-idp/login`.
-To let either provider open the same route,
+In the above example, the login page links to `/oidc/google/login` and `/oidc/github-idp/login`.
+To allow either provider
-map both to a shared principal type and use `authenticateWithAnyOf`.
+to authenticate the same route, map both to a shared principal type and use the `authenticateWithAnyOf()` function.

 ## Request scoped tokens {id="resource-indicators"}

-`resourceIndicators` ([RFC 8707](https://www.rfc-editor.org/rfc/rfc8707)) asks the provider for an access token that is
+Use the `resourceIndicators` property ([RFC 8707](https://www.rfc-editor.org/rfc/rfc8707)) to request an access token for a specific API:
-valid for a specific API, rather than one that works everywhere:

 ```kotlin
 oauth {